sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 4. Prepare a set of background images to create test image dataset.<br>
   Those backgrounds must have same image size 1280x720. <br>
   <br>
-The minimum image set will be augumented by our augumentation tool(python scripts), and the augumented images will be pasted on train, valid, test bacground images to generate realistic dataset for object detection.<br>
+The minimum image set will be augumented by our augmentation tool(python scripts), and the augumented images will be pasted on train, valid, test bacground images to generate realistic dataset for object detection.<br>
 <br>